storageos/storageos.github.io/_docs/explore/demo.md

 ## A. Connect to a StorageOS node

-To get started you will need to be connected to a StorageOS node to load a container for this demonstration using `docker run` command.
+To get started you will need to be connected to a StorageOS node and load a container for this demonstration using the `docker run` command.

 ```text
 vagrant@storageos-3:~$ docker run -it -d -v crasher-data:/data --volume-driver=storageos -p 8081:8081 karolisr/crasher